vforget/IMPUTE2-probABEL-pipeline/README.rst

 To enable or diable this step toggle the DO_POLYGENIC variable.

 Also in this step, SNPs are filtered based on informativity.
 This should only need to be computed once, unless the informativity information for each SNP happends to change.
-Currently, the informavivity information is based on tuk317k and tuk610kplus data.

 To enable or diable this step toggle the DO_FILTERINFO variable.